-A more secure, more convenient alternative to passwords.
+A more secure and convenient alternative to passwords.

 Everyone knows the frustrations of creating, using, managing, and forgetting passwords.
-But what if there was a way that once you signed in to your device, all the subsequent signing in happened securely and automatically without your needing to remember — or even enter — a thing?
+But what if there was a way that once you signed in to your device, all subsequent sign-ins happened securely and automatically without your needing to remember a thing?

 Not passwords.
 Not passphrases.
 Passkeys.